LuXiaoEei/BookManagementSystem/BookManagementSystem/README.md

 2. **/lendbook?user=&bookname=**
     - Implement function which user borrow the book named bookname
     - If there is no book named bookname or all books have  been borrowed ,it will return the prompt
-    - Else, it will update the user and lendtiem fields in table.
+    - Else, it will update the user and lendtime fields in table.
 And return the prompt

 3. **/returnbook?user=&bookname=**
     - Implement function which user return the book named bookname